jbittel/django-mama-cas/docs/protocol.rst

 Protocol Deviations
 -------------------

-In some areas django-mama-cas deviates from the official CAS specification to take advantage of built-in Django functionality.
+In some areas MamaCAS deviates from the official CAS specification to take advantage of built-in Django functionality.
 These changes do not alter the contract between the client, service and CAS server.

 **Login ticket (3.5)**
-   This ticket string created for the login form is passed along with the username and password to prevent the replaying of credentials. django-mama-cas does not implement login tickets and instead relies on the built-in CSRF protection for the login form.
+   This ticket string created for the login form is passed along with the username and password to prevent the replaying of credentials.
+MamaCAS does not implement login tickets and instead relies on the built-in CSRF protection for the login form.

 **Ticket-granting ticket (3.6)**
-   This ticket string is stored on the server and keys to a ticket-granting cookie provided by the client to identify an existing single sign-on session. django-mama-cas does not implement ticket-granting tickets, but instead uses Django sessions to determine if a single sign-on session has been established.
+   This ticket string is stored on the server and keys to a ticket-granting cookie provided by the client to identify an existing single sign-on session.
+MamaCAS does not implement ticket-granting tickets, but instead uses Django sessions to determine if a single sign-on session has been established.

 **User attributes**
    User attributes can be included in a CAS 2.0 service or proxy validation